reberya/bioinf575_test/README.md

 # bioinf575_test

+Repo for testing

-This is a test repo for the BIoinformatics 575 class.
+We will work with this repo for the BIOINF 575 class

-It is plainly very informative.
+---